 2 8" round cake pans

-Cake strips (optional, but I find they make the cakes bake more evenly and more level)
+cake strips optional, but I find they make the cakes bake more evenly and level

 3tbsphalf & halfCream or milk.
-Maybe a few additional teaspoons if needed.
+May need a few additional tbsps.

-Soak the cake strips if you are using them, for ten minutes in cold water.
+Preheat oven to 350°F and soak the cake strips if you are using them, in cold water.

 Cut two 8" circles of parchment to fit the bottoms of the cake pans.